Coptis chinensis rhizome -- Golden Thread -- Huang Lian -- Rhizome Coptidis. For a list of herbs used in Chinese Medicine.

 Toxicol Lett.
 2012.
 Columbamine suppresses the proliferation and neovascularization of metastatic osteosarcoma U2OS cells with low cytotoxicity.
 Cyrus Tang Hematology Center, Jiangsu Institute of Hematology, The First Affiliated Hospital of Soochow University, Key Laboratory of Thrombosis and Hemostasis, Ministry of Health, Soochow University, Suzhou, Jiangsu, China.
 Osteosarcoma is one of the most common malignant bone tumors in children and adolescents.
 Although extensive efforts have been made in anti-osteosarcoma therapy in recent decades, there are no effective low-toxicity drugs for treating patients with metastatic osteosarcoma.
 Hence, potent anti-metastatic osteosarcoma drugs are highly desired.
 In this study, we explored novel small molecular anti-metastatic osteosarcoma agents and found that columbamine (COL), an active component of the herb Coptis chinensis, inhibited the proliferation and neovascularization of metastatic osteosarcoma U2OS cells.

-Experimental study on anti-pyretic effect of gegen qin lian decoction and its compounds
+Experimental study on anti-pyretic effect of gegen qin lian decoction and

 Zhongguo Zhong Yao Za Zhi.
 2004.